Bill Buckner's 1986 World Series error: Game 7

-Boston led Game 7 by a 3–0 score heading into the bottom of the sixth inning when New York rallied again, scoring 3 runs off Bruce Hurst to tie the game, and 3 more off of Schiraldi in the seventh to take a 6–3 lead.
-Buckner was 2–for–4 in the game, and scored 1 of Boston's 2 runs in the eighth.
-However, the Mets also scored twice in the eighth and won 8–5, for their second and most recent World Series championship.
-Mookie Wilson meanwhile, went one for three in Game 7, scoring one of three runs the Mets plated in the sixth inning while trailing 3–0.
+After a rainstorm postponed Game 7 by a day, Boston took a 3–0 lead on Mets starter Ron Darling in the second inning via solo homers by Evans and Gedman, and an RBI single by Boggs.
+Boston held that margin heading into the bottom of the sixth inning when New York rallied again, scoring three runs off starter Bruce Hurst to tie the game on three hits, a walk, and an unusual force out from the outfield after a Mets runner had confusion on whether the ball was caught or not.
+The play may have saved the Red Sox a run in that inning, but in the next inning Schiraldi entered and faltered again, allowing a leadoff home run and two more runs to give the Mets a 6–3 lead.

+Buckner led off the eighth inning with a single – Boston's first baserunner since the fourth inning – as part of a 2-for-4 performance.
+He came around to score on a two-RBI double by Evans to make the score 6–5.
+However, the Mets stranded Boston's would-be tying run on second, and proceeded to score two runs of their own in the eighth on a home run by Darryl Strawberry and a surprising RBI single from relief pitcher Jesse Orosco.
+Orosco retired Boston in order in the ninth to give the Mets their second and, as of 2024, their most recent World Series championship.

-Mets' pitcher Jesse Orosco ending the game by striking out Marty Barrett.
+Mets pitcher Jesse Orosco ended the game by striking out Marty Barrett.
 Orosco then threw his glove high in the air and dropped to his knees while catcher Gary Carter ran to the mound to embrace him.
 This scene was captured on film and would become an iconic image, taken by Mets photographer George Kalinsky, in Mets baseball history and in all of baseball.
 The Mets remained the only team to come within one strike of losing a World Series before recovering to become World Champions, until the St. Louis Cardinals did it in 2011.
 The Mets winning this World Series is the highest-rated single World Series game to date.
 The Mets were also the first team to win a World Series in a potential clinching game delayed by rain, as Game 7 was postponed by one day.